sandyherho/sangkuriang-ideal-solver/README.md

 ## License

-WTFPL - Do What The Fuck You Want To Public License
+WTFPL - Do What The F*ck You Want To Public License